webplatform/docs/javascript/ArrayBuffer/index.md

 ---
 title: ArrayBuffer
+attributions:
+  - 'Microsoft Developer Network: [Article](http://msdn.microsoft.com/en-us/library/ie/br212474(v=vs.94).aspx)'
+readiness: 'Ready to Use'
+summary: "Represents a raw buffer of binary data, which is used to store data for the different typed arrays.
+ArrayBuffers cannot be read from or written to directly, but can be passed to a typed array or DataView Object to interpret the raw buffer as needed.\n"
 tags:
   - JS
   - Basic
-readiness: 'Ready to Use'
-summary: "Represents a raw buffer of binary data, which is used to store data for the different typed arrays.
-ArrayBuffers cannot be read from or written to directly, but can be passed to a typed array or DataView Object to interpret the raw buffer as needed.\n"
 uri: javascript/ArrayBuffer

 ---
-# ArrayBuffer

-## Summary
+## <span>Summary</span>

 Represents a raw buffer of binary data, which is used to store data for the different typed arrays.
 ArrayBuffers cannot be read from or written to directly, but can be passed to a typed array or DataView Object to interpret the raw buffer as needed.

 For more information about typed arrays, see Typed Arrays.

-## Syntax
+## <span>Syntax</span>

+<span class="language">JavaScript</span>

     arrayBuffer = new ArrayBuffer(length);